JackieG19/BootStrap/README.md

 # Responsive Design with Bootstrap

-Use Responsive Design with Bootstrap Fluid Containers

-Make Images Mobile Responsive

-Center Text with Bootstrap

-Create a Bootstrap Button

-Create a Block Element Bootstrap Button

-Taste the Bootstrap Button Color Rainbow

-Call out Optional Actions with Button Info

-Warn your Users of a Dangerous Action

-Use the Bootstrap Grid to Put Elements Side By Side

-Ditch Custom CSS for Bootstrap

-Use Spans for Inline Elements

-Create a Custom Heading

-Add Font Awesome Icons to our Buttons

-Add Font Awesome Icons to all of our Buttons

-Responsively Style Radio Buttons

-Responsively Style Checkboxes

-Style Text Inputs as Form Controls

-Line up Form Elements Responsively with Bootstrap

-Create a Bootstrap Headline

-House our page within a Bootstrap Container Fluid Div

-Create a Bootstrap Row

-Split your Bootstrap Row

-Create Bootstrap Wells

-Add Elements within your Bootstrap Wells

-Apply the Default Bootstrap Button Style

-Create a Class to Target with jQuery Selectors

-Add ID Attributes to Bootstrap Elements

-Label Bootstrap Wells

-Give Each Element a Unique ID

-Label Bootstrap Buttons

-Use Comments to Clarify Code
+### Step 1 - 31

+1. Use Responsive Design with Bootstrap Fluid Containers

+2. Make Images Mobile Responsive

+3. Center Text with Bootstrap

+4. Create a Bootstrap Button

+5. Create a Block Element Bootstrap Button

+6. Taste the Bootstrap Button Color Rainbow

+7. Call out Optional Actions with Button Info

+8. Warn your Users of a Dangerous Action

+9. Use the Bootstrap Grid to Put Elements Side By Side

+10. Ditch Custom CSS for Bootstrap

+11. Use Spans for Inline Elements

+12. Create a Custom Heading

+13. Add Font Awesome Icons to our Buttons

+14. Add Font Awesome Icons to all of our Buttons

+15. Responsively Style Radio Buttons

+16. Responsively Style Checkboxes

+17. Style Text Inputs as Form Controls

+18. Line up Form Elements Responsively with Bootstrap

+19. Create a Bootstrap Headline

+20. House our page within a Bootstrap Container Fluid Div

+21. Create a Bootstrap Row

+22. Split your Bootstrap Row

+23. Create Bootstrap Wells

+24. Add Elements within your Bootstrap Wells

+25. Apply the Default Bootstrap Button Style

+26. Create a Class to Target with jQuery Selectors

+27. Add ID Attributes to Bootstrap Elements

+28. Label Bootstrap Wells

+29. Give Each Element a Unique ID

+30. Label Bootstrap Buttons

+31. Use Comments to Clarify Code